xamma/microservice-demo/Readme.md

 The API will act as the producer and sent events to a Kafka topic, when an item is created, updated or deleted.
 The database consumer service will watch this topic and apply the according logic to the database.

-For read intensive stuff I've added an redis cache (WIP) to get load off the database.
+For read intensive stuff I've added an redis cache (write-through) to get load off the database.
+So every time there is a read miss on the cache, the cache will be immediately written with the data from the database.

 ## Preqrequisites
 - mise installed for easy setup (can also run everything one by one)